ViT-TTS: Visual Text-to-Speech with Scalable Diffusion Transformer: Experiment

 In this study, we conduct a comprehensive comparison of the generated audio quality with other systems, including 1) GT, the ground-truth audio; 2) GT(voc.), where we first convert the groud-truth audio into mel-spectrograms and then convert them to audio using BigvGAN; 3) DiffSpeech~\citep{github2021DiffSinger}, one of the most popular DDPM based on WaveNet; 4)ProDiff~\citep{huang2022prodiff}, a recent generator-based diffusion model proposed to reduce the sampling time; 5)Visual-DiffSpeech, incorporate visual-text fusion module into DiffSpeech; 6) Cascaded, the system composed of DiffSpeech and Visual Acoustic Matching(VAM)~\citep{Chen_2022_CVPR}.
 The results, compiled and presented in Table~\ref{table:overall}, provide valuable insights into the effectiveness of our approach:

 (1) As expected, the results in the test-unseen set do poorer than the test-seen part because there are invisible scenarios among the test-unseen set.
 However, our proposed model has achieved the best performance compared to baseline systems in both sets, indicating that our model generates the best-perceived audio that matches the target environment from written text.
 (2) Our model surpassed TTS diffusion models(i.e.DiffSpeech and ProDiff) across all metric scores, especially in terms of RTE values.
 This suggests that conventional diffusion models in TTS do poorly in modeling room acoustic information, as they mainly focus on audio content, pitch, energy, etc. Our proposed visual-text fusion module addresses this challenge by injecting visual properties into the model, resulting in a more accurate prediction of the correct acoustics from images and high-perceived audio synthesis.
 (3) The results of comparison with Visual-DiffSpeech highlight the advantages of our choice of transformer and self-supervised pre-training.
 Although Visual-DiffSpeech adds the visual-text module, the choice of WaveNet and the lack of a self-supervised pre-training strategy make it perform worse in predicting the correct acoustics from images and synthesizing high-perceived audio.
 (4) The cascaded system composed of DiffSpeech and Visual Acoustic Matching model visual properties is better than other baselines.
 However, compared to our proposed model, it performed worse in both test-unseen and test-seen environments.
 This suggests that our direct visual text-to-speech system eliminates the influence of error propagation caused by the cascaded manner, resulting in high-perceived audio.
+In conclusion, our comprehensive evaluation results demonstrate the effectiveness of our proposed model in generating high-quality audio that matches the target environment.